 This is why it's so critical to have an attorney on your side - and provide documentation of your insurance policy.
 In many cases, we've been able to push insurance companies to provide coverage that was initially denied because we proved they did not properly offer coverage that was required by law.

 Dealing with the insurance?
 Here's what you need to know.

 You have every right to contact a lawyer.
 The insurance company may tell you that you don't need a lawyer, but they'll likely pick up the phone and call their attorney as soon as they're done talking to you.

 Statistically, people who even meet with a lawyer regarding their claims recover significantly more than people who do not, and people who actually hire an attorney recover three to four times as much!

 After a car wreck, you do need to notify your insurance company promptly; otherwise, they may deny your claim.
 Beyond that, though, you are not required to answer their questions.
-If you hear from another driver's insurance company, you don't need to speak to them at all - and you shouldn't.
-Anything you say to them can and will be used to reduce or deny your claim.
+If you hear from another driver's insurance company, you don't need to speak to them - and you shouldn't.
+Anything you say to them can be used to reduce or deny your claim.
 Instead, tell the insurance company to direct their questions to your attorney.